If you have been financially impacted by the coronavirus, Cashfloat is here to help you.

-My employer put me on unpaid leave because of coronavirus.
+My employer has kept me on furlough because of coronavirus.
 What are my rights?

 I was laid off from my job due to COVID-19 and now I can’t pay my rent.
-What can I do now?
+What can I do?

 If you have been laid off from your job because of COVID-19 and you do not qualify for statutory guarantee pay, you should apply for Jobseeker’s Allowance from Jobcentre Plus.
 This will provide you with income until you are able to go back to work or find a new job.
 You should speak to your landlord about an alternate arrangement for paying your rent in the meantime.
-The government has temporarily banned evictions so they would have to wait at least 3 months before taking any legal action against you.
+The ban on eviction is not in effect anymore, so paying your rent is an urgent priority.
 If you are behind on your rent payments, you should deal with rent arrears.

 I don’t think I’ll be able to make my loan repayment this month.
 What do I do?